 In the UK the ground a few metres below our feet keeps a constant temperature of about 11OC throughout the year.
 This is approximately the average air temperature, derived from solar energy, which it absorbs and holds steady because of its high thermal mass.
 Ground-source heat pumps (GSHPs) take advantage of this steady temperature.

-Although electricity drives a compressor to upgrade the steady low level heat to a higher usable temperature, and pumps which circulate fluid around a closed loop of pipe in the ground, heat pumps are considered to generate renewable heat because each unit of electricity can deliver several units of solar-derived heat.
+Although electricity drives a compressor to upgrade the steady low level heat to a higher usable temperature, and pumps which circulate fluid around a loop of pipe in the ground, heat pumps are considered to generate renewable heat because each unit of electricity can deliver several units of solar-derived heat.

 GSHPs usually work by chilling an antifreeze liquid and pumping it through underground pipes where, being colder than the ground, it absorbs the warmth and heats up a few degrees.
 This warms a chilled refrigerant in the heat pump enough to evaporate it.
 The warmed vapour is then compressed, greatly increasing its temperature.

 This heat is then transferred, via a heat exchanger, into your home’s heating and hot water systems causing the refrigerant to cool and condense back into a liquid.
 Its temperature drops again to well below zero when it passes through an expansion valve, ready to start the process again.